Viewing Live Traffic Columns Summaries

 Expires: Fri, 20 Apr 2020 19:00:00 GMT

-The Content-Type is the header which is originating from the response.
+Content-Type is the header which originates from the response.

-The Content-Type header is an indication of the media type of the resource.
-It is used with requests of type POST and PUT where the client indicates to the server the type of data that is sent.
-The Content-Type header supports three directives (media-type, charset and boundary) which values are separated in the column by a semicolon.
-An example for Content-Type header is:
+Content-Type header is an indication of the media type of the resource.
+It is used with requests of the POST and PUT types where the client indicates to the server the type of data that is sent.
+The

-There are different media-type values which can be used to explicitly set the type of the passed resource.
-Click here to get the list of the common media-types.
+media-type values to set the type of the passed resource explicitly.
+For more information, refer to the common

 Comments is the field for showing the custom comment.

-This column will have a value only if the comment was added previously (for example, when looking into a list of shared sessions with already added comments) or when you explicitly add a comment (via Comment in the context menu).
+This column will have a value only if the comment was previously added, for example, when looking into a list of shared sessions with already added comments, or when you explicitly add a comment through Comment in the context menu.